stevector/internet-button-playground/README.md

 #### 1. The button sends an event to the Particle Cloud

-The firmware in the `button` directory publishes many events to the Particle Cloud.
+The firmware  at `button/src/IbOmni.ino` publishes many events to the Particle Cloud.
 This event, [the pressing of button 2](https://github.com/stevector/internet-button-playground/blob/315cb6d5e9ec59e1ecf33497a2a90b981b619b30/button/src/IbOmni.ino#L107), has a [Particle webhook](https://docs.particle.io/reference/device-cloud/webhooks/) connected to it.

 ![Diagram 0](https://raw.githubusercontent.com/stevector/internet-button-playground/64ca909a44d291400613668117435c3545ed1c01/documentation/images/CI_diplay_diagram0.jpg)